Nursing Ausbildung in Germany For International Students (2026 Guide)

 Master’s Degree in Nursing in Germany

-Furthermore, graduates who wish to specialize or transition into leadership, teaching, or even research roles should pursue a master’s degree in nursing.
+Graduates who wish to specialize or transition into leadership, teaching, or research roles should pursue a master’s degree in nursing.

 Time frame: two years